 It’s never a good sign when your boyfriend thinks you’re cheating on him.
-In some cases, it can be the first sign to the end of your relationship.
+In some cases, it can be the first sign of the end of your relationship.
 If you can address it quickly, you can save the relationship.
 Here’s why he feels this way.

-He probably suspects you of cheating because he’s insecure, afraid, projecting and/or has trust issues.
+He probably suspects you of cheating because he’s insecure, afraid, projecting, and/or has trust issues.
 Alternately, you’ve done something, intentionally or unintentionally, to make him question your loyalty.

-Either which way, these are red flags in a relationship that will only worsen with time unless there is an intervention.
+Either way, these are red flags in a relationship that will only worsen with time unless there is an intervention.

 The best solution is to tackle it head-on.

 Don’t take it with a pinch of salt or think that he’s being silly unless you’re certain that he is just teasing you.

 If he is displaying actions that are in keeping with someone who is suspecting you of cheating, like interrogating you on your whereabouts, constantly checking up on you, being overly possessive, and acting defensive for no reason, you should take action immediately.

 With that being said, let’s take a closer look at why your boyfriend thinks you’re cheating on him and what you can do to stop it.

 5 Reasons Why He Thinks You’re Cheating

 Men who are insecure and fearful usually have a history of being dumped or cheated on.
 The symptoms manifest themselves in new relationships when he starts to fall deeper in love with you.